Norfolk Island on a Shoestring Budget

 Explore paradise without breaking the bank

 Last year I wrote about seniors’ love affair with Norfolk Island.
-Well, now I’m going to show ewes how to do it on the cheap!
+Well, now I’m going to show you how to do it on the cheap!

 Norfolk Island is a paradise that keeps beckoning.
 It’s such a popular senior destination that you rarely see any tourist under 35 on the island.
 And that’s just the way we like it.
 It’s not Bali.
 There’s nary a Parramatta Eels jersey in sight.
 It’s a romantic, quiet island holiday steeped in history and culture, where you are on your own most of the time with nothing but the wind-tickled Norfolk Island pines around you.